 - Management Information and Reporting - Contractors have the capability to capture information electronically from billing documents being audited for report-generating options.
 The agency may request the capture of up to 32 data elements, and the creation of up to four reports per month, providing agencies with a valuable traffic management tool.

 GSA has issued instructions and guidelines on the mandatory prepayment audit procedures.
-Any request for a waiver to these requirements must be made in writing to the General Services Administration, Office of Governmentwide Policy (M), 1800 F Street, NW, Washington, DC 20405.
+Any request for a waiver [PDF, 126K] to these requirements must be made in writing to the General Services Administration, Office of Governmentwide Policy (M), 1800 F Street, NW, Washington, DC 20405.